 With several extra fees involved with buying at an auction, it is important to know all the costs involved when determining your bid amount so that you are not out of pocket and can still profit accordingly.

-Vendor Fees: There are usually vendor fees which go to the estate agent or auction house for organizing the auction.
+Vendor Fees: There are usually vendor fees which go to the estate agent or auction house for organising the auction.
 This is usually around 3% of the property value but will vary between companies.